w5xd/ASW12V/README.md

 All the input and output power and ground circuits are optically isolated from the USB power and ground, which is only used by the controller.</p>
 <p>
-Here is the 24 channel version:</p>
+Here is the 24 channel version built with screw terminals:</p>
 <p align='center'><img height="50%" src='Picture24Channel.jpg' alt='Picture24Channel.jpg'/></p>
 The longest dimension is about 8in (21cm).
 The short dimension is about 4in (10cm).
 The other 12 channel enclosure is half as wide (4" x 4" or 10cm x 10cm).